Skip to Content

 Ingredients

-• 2 Tablespoons olive oil
+• 2 tablespoons olive oil

 • 1 onion chopped

-• 1 Large bell pepper can be green or red; chopped
+• 1 large bell pepper can be green or red; chopped

-• 2 Stalks celery chopped
+• 2 stalks celery chopped

-• 3 Cloves garlic minced
+• 3 cloves garlic minced

-• 14 Ounce can of tomatoes
+• 14 ounces can of tomatoes

-• 1 Pound fingerling potatoes or large potatoes cur into bite-size pieces
+• 1 pound fingerling potatoes or large potatoes cur into bite-size pieces

 • 1 Cup sliced okra